mellow-ayaya/BagCustomizer_for_ElvUI/README.md

 # Bag Customizer for ElvUI

-Make your ElvUI bags look like classic WoW bags - or create your own awesome custom designs!
+Make your ElvUI bags look like the default WoW bags - or create your own awesome custom designs!

 ## About
 This addon lets you transform the appearance of ElvUI bags to look more like the default WoW bags or create completely custom themes with your own style.